 Advantages of Each Test

-The advantages to using a ketone blood test include:
+The advantages of using a ketone blood test include:

-- Measures current blood ketone levels, giving a more accurate view on the state of ketosis.
+• Measures current blood ketone levels, giving a more accurate view of the state of ketosis.

-The advantages to using a urine ketone stick test include:
+The advantages of using a urine ketone stick test include:

 Disadvantages of Each Test

-The disadvantages to using a ketone blood test include:
+The disadvantages of using a ketone blood test include:

-- Meter may be inaccurate at readings if readings are outside the range it is designed for.
+• The meter may be inaccurate at readings if readings are outside the range it's designed for.

 How Often Should You Measure Ketone Levels?